walles/cleverdrawer/README.md

 5. `git push --tags`

 # TODO Before First Beta Release
+* Make sure our app uses the icon
 * Create a second screenshot
-* Create a 512x512 transparent PNG icon, consider the brand color
 * Think about whether the feature image should be somehow modified to better match the icon
 * Release